AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-02-reusing-existing-bpa-content/quizz.md

 </details>

-## :small_red_triangle_down: The SAP Build Process Automation Store is a central component of SAP Build Process Automation that contains pre-built automations only.
+## 💮 The SAP Build Process Automation Store is a central component of SAP Build Process Automation that contains pre-built automations only.

 _Choose the correct answer._